-Equity awards during 2024 had grant date fair value as reported in the Summary Compensation Table that was approximately 50% contingent on our three-year TSR, with a requirement that TSR is 21.6% over three years to earn at least target.
+◆ Equity awards during 2024 had grant date fair value as reported in the Summary Compensation Table that was approximately 50% contingent on our three-year TSR, with a requirement that TSR is 22.5% over three years for absolute TSR performance stock units and that our TSR over three years exceeds the 55th percentile of the applicable TSR peer companies for relative TSR performance stock units to earn at least target.
 The Co-CEO's 2024 equity grant value was set at median of peer data available to the Compensation Committee at the time.